-The "Four Player Model"* is a framework that describes the primary roles that shape group behavior: Movers, Opposers, Followers, and Bystanders.
+The "Four Player Model" is a framework that describes four primary roles that shape group behavior: Movers, Opposers, Followers, and Bystanders.

-Ideally, healthy teams include a mix of people:
+Ideally, healthy teams include a mix of personas:

 - Movers: Create initial motion and direction

 - Without opposers, energy is spent on the wrong things.

 - Without followers, nothing gets completed.